 In 1881, Norton Healthcare’s founders engraved these words on the cornerstone of the first Norton Hospital.
 Today, Norton Healthcare continues this important work of healing and self-giving service to those in need.

-If you would like to talk with a chaplain, ask a staff member to contact one of our chaplains or call an operator at one of the numbers listed below:
+If you are a patient or family member in one of our hospitals and would like to talk with a chaplain, ask a staff member to contact one of our chaplains or call an operator at one of the numbers listed below:

 Each Norton Healthcare hospital has a chapel for prayer and quiet reflection.
 You are invited to use the prayer cards to leave your prayer requests in the chapel.

 Grief is our natural response to life’s losses.
 It is a process of growth, healing and adjustment to the new reality after the loss.